Frontiers reaches 6.4 on Journal Impact Factors

 Frontiers in ICT is composed of the following Specialty Sections:

-The specialty sections of Frontiers in ICT welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge, Technology Report and Code.
+The specialty sections of Frontiers in ICT welcome submission of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy Brief, Protocols, Review, Specialty Grand Challenge, Technology Report, Systematic Review and Code.

 When submitting a manuscript to Frontiers in ICT, authors must submit the material directly to one of the specialty sections.
 Manuscripts are peer-reviewed by the Associate and Review Editors of the respective specialty section.